magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ## An Honest Driver

 Back in Eastford, on our way to the great Buddha, we took a taxi.
-I sat up front with Mr. Chan, who chatted in Cantonese about his family, his children’s schooling, and the hardships of city life.
+I sat up front with Mr. Chan, who chatted in Eastfordian about his family, his children’s schooling, and the hardships of city life.

 When he asked if my friends had enjoyed the city, I admitted, “They find it a little cold compared with Australia.”